top of page

 After reviewing your ear health history, we will examine your ear canals with an otoscope to assess the amount, consistency, and depth of the earwax.
 If removal is considered safe and appropriate, we will use one or a combination of the techniques outlined below.
 For more stubborn wax, softening drops may be applied during the procedure, or in rare cases, you may be asked to use them for a few days before returning for a follow‑up appointment.
 Please note that it is not necessary to use softening drops before your first visit

 Earwax removal is carried out as gently, precisely, and thoroughly as possible.
-While the procedure is not usually painful, it may sometimes feel noisy or slightly uncomfortable.
+While the procedure is not usually painful.
 You are welcome to take a break or stop at any time if needed.

 Microsuction